SimonDerejeW/Restaurant-Review-Platform/README.md

 D.  **Run the application**
    -      npm start
 E. **Access the app**
-- open your web browser and proceed by signing up to begin the process.
+- open your web browser and proceed by signing up html page to begin the process.